pearcej/pearcej.github.io/csc493/r0-project.md

 Your project proposal will need to be far more specific than this, but hopefully this will get you thinking.

-- Develop a web application to manage a collection of a particular type of documents and relations between documents, with ratings, tagging, and commenting capabilities.
+- Develop a web application to manage a collection of a particular type of document and relation between documents, with ratings, tagging, and/or commenting capabilities.
 This might, for example, improve storage of photos and/or videos.
-- Implement an interesting game program with a solid intuitive GUI interface.
+- Implement an fun and interesting game program with a solid intuitive GUI interface.
 - Work with a Berea faculty member to develop software for their classroom or for their research.
-- Write a Moodle plug-in that does something useful (for example, manages programming assignments and submissions in some new way).
+- Write a Moodle plug-in that does something significant and useful (for example, manages programming assignments and submissions in some new way).
-- Expand an Open Source application by adding some particular functionality which is currently lacking.
+- Expand an Open Source application by adding some significant functionality which is currently lacking.
 - Make an iPhone or Android application.
 - The Google Summer of Code (GSoC) is an annual program in which Google awards stipends to students who successfully complete a free software or open-source coding project during a summer.
 Google it.
-- Develop the next amazing web application that will make you and your Project Director a billion dollars.
+- Develop the next amazing web application that will make you and your Project Director a lot of money...
 Ha, ha!
 Well, why not?

 ---
-### Deadlines:
+### Submission Deadlines:
-- Before next class: Draft README submitted to Github repo.
+- *Before next class:* Draft README.md submitted to your linked Github repo.
-- By due date: Two or more commits of the README Project Concept Proposal.
+- *By due date:* Two or more commits of the README.md Project Concept Proposal submitted to Github.